SteepledAcorn/spam-detection-api/README.md

 INFO:werkzeug:127.0.0.1 - - [05/Feb/2024 17:44:51] "POST /predict HTTP/1.1" 200 -
 ```

 Once the app is running, you can make queries to the API via curl commands in a seperate terminal.
+If no model is specified it uses the `default_model_type` set in the config.yaml file.
 Please see below for some examples.
-Note if no model is specified it uses the `default_model` set in the config.yaml file.

 ```
 $ curl -X POST -H "Content-Type: application/json" -d '{"message":["Free Bitcoin!", "Hey are you free for a meeting today?"]}' http://127.0.0.1:5000/predict